akashgpatil/gloffyassignment/README.md

 # gloffyassignment

-Beloe schema and tables need to be created on mysql. create database demo9; --Create Schema
+Below schema and tables need to be created on mysql. create database demo9; --Create Schema

 create table Loginforadminstration(